zeyn4268-lang/AllayPlus/README.md

 - [KotlinPluginTemplate](https://github.com/MineBuilders/allaymc-kotlin-plugin-template)
 - [ScalaPluginTemplate](https://github.com/AllayMC/ScalaPluginTemplate)

-### Use Allay Gradle Plugin
+### Use AllayPlus Gradle Plugin

-Allay provides a Gradle plugin to make it much easier to develop Allay plugin.
+AllayPlus provides a Gradle plugin to make it much easier to develop AllayPlus plugin.
 Check out [AllayGradle](https://github.com/AllayMC/AllayGradle) for more information about how to use it.

-### Use Allay in Existing Project
+### Use AllayPlus in Existing Project

-Allay API is published to the Maven Central.
-If you have an existing project and want to use Allay in it, simply add the following dependencies to your project:
+AllayPlus API is published to the Maven Central.
+If you have an existing project and want to use AllayPlus in it, simply add the following dependencies to your project:

 ```kts